UniStuttgart-VISUS/Visus.BibTex/README.md

 ## Usage

 ### BibItems
+The library provides a `Dictionary`-based implementation of a BibTex entry in the form of the `Visus.BibTex.BibItem` class.
+However, callers can customise the parser to fill their own class by implementing `Visus.BibTex.IBibItemBuilder` for this class. `Visus.BibTex.BibItemBuilder` is the reference implementation for the default item type.

 ### Authors and editors
 The library parses people into structured objects of type `Visus.BibTex.Name`.
 You can use these object to process the details of a name like this: